crate/cratedb-guide/docs/feature/query/recurrent.md

 (recurrent-queries)=
 # Automate recurrent CrateDB queries

 Many database tasks run the same query repeatedly.
-Schedule them.
+You can schedule them.
-This article shows several scheduling options and how to integrate them with CrateDB.
+This article shows several scheduling options and explains how to integrate them with CrateDB.

 As an example, we implement continuous aggregates: precompute results to speed up repeated aggregations.